FilipMartinek/GenderAndAgeClassification/README.md

 # Usage
  - Download this repository
- - Open Terminal/Command Prompt in the main GenderAndAgeClassification directory
+ - Open Terminal/Command Prompt in the main GenderAndAgeRecognition directory
  - Install all the necessery libraries with:
 ```bash
 pip install -r requirements.txt